SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

-Charles W. Brewster, Rambles About Portsmouth (1st Series), facsimile reproduction of the 1873 edition by New Hampshire Publishing Company, Somersworth, NH, in collaboration with Theatre by the Sea, Portsmouth, NH (1971), ("Ramble XLV"), pp. 220.
-Note: Brewster's account of the attack, obtained from Drown's family, is not generally reliable.
+Charles W. Brewster, Rambles About Portsmouth (1st Series), [facsimile reproduction of the 1873 edition by New Hampshire Publishing Company, Somersworth, NH, in collaboration with Theatre by the Sea, Portsmouth, NH (1971)], ("Ramble XLV"), pp. 220.
+Note: Brewster's account of the attack, obtained from Drown’s family, is generally at odds with the facts.
 See also Parsons' The Capture, p.
-25.
+25

 Durgin, [Eliphalet] (Lt.)